pantanag/Convolution-Accelerator-VLSI/README.md

 * **Testbenches:** To make sure the modules work
 * **work:** Folder library made by ModelSim software
-* **sv Files:** Modules of the project, made in System Verilog
+* **sv Files:** Modules of the project, made in System Verilog Images are given to the project by first converting the image to the corresponding values in decimal.
+The project also results the image in decimals in a .txt format so we must do the inverse conversion again.
+The path for the input .txt image (image for convolution) and the outputs path for the .txt file (convoluted image) are in the **convolution_filter_module_tb.sv** which is the file you want to run in the ModelSim to recreate the results.